 Some Torrey Honors students spend a semester at Oxford University.
 They come well prepared for the opportunity, as the Oxford model of education shares some of the core educational philosophies of the Institute.
 At this selective study abroad program, students have the rare distinct privilege of learning in one of the world’s most distinguished centers of education.
 Selected participants study with students in all academic disciplines and from all nations, giving them a diverse and rigorous experience that deepens both their learning and faith.

 Torrey supports and fosters the arts on campus by giving our students ways of exercising their gifts and passions.
-Each year, students organize and direct Torrey Music and Torrey Theater clubs and hold on campus performances.
-These student-led productions thoughtfully interpret many great works of literature and music for our campus community.
+Each year, students in the Torrey Theater club organize and direct two full-length productions and hold on-campus performances.
+Additionally, some students choose to bring great works of music to our campus community.
 Past productions of Torrey Music have included the works of J.S.
-Bach and Handel, while Torrey Theater has performed plays ranging from Shakespeare to Christopher Durang.
+Bach and Handel, while Torrey Theater has performed plays ranging from Shakespeare to Henrik Ibsen.

 On Urban Plunge, students and faculty seek to read Los Angeles and engage with it as a manifestation of God’s authorship and sovereignty.
 From its beginning, Biola has been an urban center for equipping students to understand how Christ’s word relates to our context.
 In Torrey, we carry out this mission through Urban Plunge, a trip during which students and faculty explore and interpret the buildings and people of the city and Christ’s role in their stories.

 Our hope for students is that the texts they read and the conversations they have in the classroom will actively inform and have lasting impact on the choices they make in thier daily walk with Christ.
 Academic Service Learning is one of they ways we integrate our learning with our faith.
 It's a project in which Torrey students partner with local organizations to tutor and mentor younger studednts along their academic journies.